 A British political spy thriller miniseries, ‘The Honourable Woman’ stars Maggie Gyllenhaal as Nessa Stein, a woman who inherits her father’s arms business.
 With this, she finds herself in the midst of international turbulence as she promotes the reconciliation between Israelis and Palestinians.
 Written and directed by Hugo Blick, the show is compact and compressed, which makes the viewing experience even better.
 Gyllenhaal wins hearts with her impressive performances as the charismatic and dominant Nessa Stein.
 The show received rave reviews at the time of its run, with Gyllenhaal and Blick receiving the most praise.
 The actress received the “Best Performance by an Actress in a Miniseries or Motion Picture Made for Television” at the Golden Globes.
 The show itself won four nominations at the Primetime Emmy Awards.

 3. The West Wing (1999-2006)

 Debuting on NBC in 1999, ‘The West Wing’ has spanned over seven glorious seasons.
 Created by the dazzling Aaron Sorkin, the show is built upon his unparalleled writing expertise.
 A serial political drama, the show is in the titular west wing of the White House and follows the lives of its staffers during the fictitious Democratic administration of Josiah Bartlet.
-The show, apart from its aforementioned cohesive narrative, delves deep into the political ideologies which make the viewing such a realistic and hard-hitting experience.
+Apart from its aforementioned cohesive narrative, the show delves deep into the political ideologies that make the viewing such a realistic and hard-hitting experience.
 ‘The West Wing’ has been considered as a pioneering work in establishing the political tone for new shows to come.
-The critical success of the show earned it a number of accolades, namely an Emmy for “Outstanding Drama Series” in 2000, two Peabody Awards and three Golden Globe Awards.
+The show’s critical success earned it a number of accolades, namely an Emmy for “Outstanding Drama Series” in 2000, two Peabody Awards, and three Golden Globe Awards.